bjt2017/vita2dGame/README.md

 export PSVITAIP=<ip_address>
 ```

-Build the application
+Build the application and transfer the file to the psvita:
 ```
 cd ./src
 make vpksend
 ```

+On the psvita, in vita shell find the new file and install it by `pressing x` on the filename.

-## Build the app and manually export it
+## Build the app and automatically export it

 Build the application
 ```